 On a company level, we concentrate on businesses earning high returns on equity without taking excessive risks or debt.
 In particular, we prefer industries serving local demand such as ﬁnancial services, consumer goods, and even utilities.
 Using long-term demand projections, Barca seeks businesses with strong franchises providing recurring products or services in rapidly growing environment.
 We focus research efforts on good companies at attractive entry-point valuations that can grow and pay out cash ﬂows over long-term periods.

 Barca Capital maintains a philosophy of engaging with the world beyond the balance sheet and income statement.
 We attempt to minimize risks by building a stream of local information beyond the boilerplate of brokerage reports.
 In addition to reading annual reports and meeting with management, we draw from a long, global, and growing list of local contacts in our favorite industries throughout the world.
 We personally travel to speak with former employees, distributors, and suppliers.
-We avoid the corridor of ofﬁce-car-hotel-airplane-ofﬁce and gain immense – and, we think, unique – insight and perspective by speaking to people on the ground throughout the world.
+We avoid the corridor of ofﬁce-car-hotel-airplane-ofﬁce and gain immense – and, we think, unique – insight and perspective.